latarc/dockerfiles/README.md

 LaTARC Research Lab's Dockerfiles repository

-Disclaimer: These Dockerfiles are not official.
+Disclaimer 1: These Dockerfiles are not official.
+Disclaimer 2: We do not guarantee support for the Dockerfiles in this repository.